-A UJT oscillator can be also implemented as an AC lamp dimmer as shown in the diagram above.
+A UJT oscillator can be also implemented as an AC lamp dimmer as shown in the diagram below.

 The pot R1 is used for adjusting the oscillating rate or frequency, which in turn determines the ON/OFF switching rate of the triac and the connected lamp.

-The switching frequency being too high, the lamp seems to ne ON permanently, although it intensity varies due to the average voltage across it varying in accordance with the UJT switching.
+The switching frequency being too high, the lamp seems to be ON permanently, although it intensity varies due to the average voltage across it varying in accordance with the UJT switching.